 - If you have struggled to cope with AS study this year and have achieved low grades, you might be advised to change to an NCEA course.
 You need to see your Dean to discuss this.
 Note the following:

-- New Zealand universities rank applicants for admission purposes on the basis of their best six-credit points total (see pages 14-16 of the 2022 Course Handbook).
-Students gaining D and E grades and/or Ungraded results will not achieve a competitive entry score.
+- New Zealand universities rank applicants for admission purposes on the basis of their best six-credit points total (see pages 14-16 of the 2023 Course Handbook).
+Students gaining D and E grades and/or Ungraded results will not achieve a competitive entry score

-- NCEA Level 3 is a standalone qualification.
+- NCEA Level 3 is a ‘standalone’ qualification.
 You do not have to complete NCEA Level 2 in order to study NCEA Level 3 subjects.
-However, unless you studied Level 2 English, you will need to achieve 80 Level 3 credits and meet NCEA Literacy and Numeracy requirements in order to gain a Level 3 Certificate and University Entrance.
+However, unless you studied Level 2 English, you will need to achieve 80 Level 3 credits and Certificate and University Entrance

 If you decide to complete the Cambridge pathway you will need to carefully consider which subjects you choose and at what level.
 Note the following: